 Why a bill fails to become a law

 While it may have good intentions, it’s not always the case that a bill gets approved in Congress.
-Factors such as the support of lawmakers, the timeliness of the measure, and even the political interests of legislators play a part in the passage of a bill.
+Factors such as the support of the lawmakers, the timeliness of the measure, and the even the political interests of the legislators play a part in the passage of a bill.

 For instance, bills seeking to rename NAIA have previously been filed in Congress but they never got the approval of lawmakers.